docker-library/docs/pydio/README-short.txt

-Pydio is a secure, self-hosted file sharing open-source software deployed on-premise or in a private cloud for businesses.
+Pydio is a secure, self-hosted file sharing open-source software for businesses deployed on-premise or in a private cloud.